uz-java/Spring-Jpa-Config/README.md

 ## What this project does is if we give the originalUrl it will generate a shortened Url for us.

+Spring MVC : Spring is widely used for creating scalable applications.
+For web applications Spring provides Spring MVC framework which is a widely used module of spring which is used to create scalable web applications.
+Spring MVC framework enables the separation of modules namely Model View, Controller, and seamlessly handles the application integration.
+This enables the developer to create complex applications also using plain java classes.
+The model object can be passed between view and controller using maps.
+In this article, we will see how to set up a Spring MVC application in the Eclipse IDE and understand how to make applications.
+The Spring MVC framework consists of the following components :

+- Model – A model can be an object or collection of objects which basically contains the data of the application.
+- View – A view is used for displaying the information to the user in a specific format.
+Spring supports various technologies like freemarker, velocity, and thymeleaf.
+- Controller – It contains the logical part of the application. @Controller annotation is used to mark that class as a controller.
+- Front Controller – It remains responsible for managing the flow of the web application.
+Dispatcher Servlet acts as a front controller in Spring MVC.

 ### datasource config
 ```
 spring.datasource.url=jdbc:postgresql://localhost:5432/ProjectName